 Utilities in New Zealand

-When talking about real estate in New Zealand, the word 'outgoings' is often used to refer to all of the costs incurred by the landlord, such as rates and taxes.
-Tenants in New Zealand are usually responsible for any outgoings they use, including utilities such as water and electricity.
-Utility costs can vary depending on the area they live in and the type of accommodation they choose.
-In general, the main utilities that expats will need to consider are gas, electricity, water and waste removal.
+When talking about real estate in New Zealand, the word 'outgoings' is often used to refer to all the costs incurred by the property.
+As a tenant in New Zealand, you’re usually responsible for any outgoings that are a result of you living on the property, mainly utilities such as water, electricity, gas, and waste removal, while the landlord pays rates and taxes.
+Costs can vary depending on the area and type of accommodation you live in.

-Electricity and gas are often provided by the same company in New Zealand, and the main providers are Genesis Energy, Mercury Energy and Contact Energy.
-Most companies offer different plans and pricing options, so it's worth shopping around to find the best deal.
-Expats should also be aware that New Zealand uses a different electrical outlet type (Type I) to many other countries, so they may need to purchase adaptors for their electronics.
+Most providers offer different plans and pricing options, so it's worth shopping around to find the best deal.
+Remember that New Zealand uses a different electrical outlet type (Type I) than many other countries, so you may need to purchase adaptors for your electronics.

 Waste removal is also the responsibility of tenants in New Zealand, and this usually involves putting bins out on the street for collection on a weekly or fortnightly basis.
 Most councils provide separate bins for general waste and recycling, and some also offer green waste bins for garden waste.
 It's important to follow local council guidelines for waste disposal to avoid any fines.